 - (2) bedroom awnings

-- [1] driver/living room/kitchen awning
+- (1) driver/living room/kitchen awning

-- [1] living room/kitchen awning
+- (1) living room/kitchen awning

 - (1) bath awning (when private toilet is used)

-DESCRIPTION AREA INTERIOR PACKAGE, LAMINATE INTERIOR Cabinetry will be laminate in lieu of standard oak.
-INTERIOR PACKAGE, PICKLED OAK INTERIOR Cabinetry will be pickled oak in lieu of standard nak INTERIOR PACKAGE, WALNUT INTERIOR Cabinetry will be walnut in lieu of standard oak.
-DINETTE, 4-SEAT BOOTH KIT./DINETTE A 4-seat booth dinette is installed in lieu of standard table and chairs.
-BOOTH DINETTE.
-CONVERTIBLE KIT. / DINETTE a 4-seat booth dinette is installed in lieu of standard table and chairs.
+AREA DESCRIPTION INTERIOR COMPASS W/ THERMOMETER INTERIOR INTERIOR PACKAGE, LAMINATE Cabinetry will be laminate in lieu of standard oak.
+INTERIOR INTERIOR PACKAGE, PICKLED OAK Cabinetry will be pickled oak in lieu of standard oak INTERIOR INTERIOR PACKAGE, WALNUT Cabinetry will be walnut in lieu of standard oak.
+KIT. / DINETTE DINETTE, 4-SEAT BOOTH A 4-seat booth dinette is installed in lieu of standard table and chairs.
+KIT. / DINETTE BOOTH DINETTE, CONVERTIBLE a 4-seat booth dinette is installed in lieu of standard table and chairs.
 Booth converts into a sleeper.
-EXTENSION TABLE AND FOLDING CHAIRS KIT. / DINETTE This installs an extension table w/12" leaf and two folding chairs covered in same fabric as standard dinette chairs.
-KONSTANT HOT KIT. / DINETTE LOVESEAT IN LEATHER LIVING ROOM A loveseat installs opposite the sofa covered in leather in lieu of table and chairs LOVESEAT IN FABRIC LIVING ROOM A loveseat installs opposite the sofa covered in companion chair fabric in lieu of table and chairs.
-RECLINER W/LARGE TABLE LIVING ROOM A Flexsteel recliner and large table replace two swivel chairs and small table.
-LEATHER PACKAGE LR/DINETTE Includes companion chairs and dinette chairs in leather.
-STATE CERTIFICATION, CALIFORNIA STATE DECAL STATE OPERATING DECAL.
-FLORIDA STATE DECAL
+KIT./DINETTE EXTENSION TABLE AND FOLDING CHAIRS This installs an extension table w/12" leaf and two folding chairs covered in same fabric as standard dinette chairs.
+KIT. / DINETTE KONSTANT HOT LIVING ROOM LOVESEAT IN LEATHER A loveseat installs opposite the sofa covered in leather in lieu of table and chairs.
+LIVING ROOM LOVESEAT IN FABRIC A loveseat installs opposite the sofa covered in companion chair fabric in lieu of table and chairs.
+LIVING ROOM RECLINER W/LARGE TABLE A Flexsteel recliner and large table replace two swivel chairs and small table.
+LR/DINETTE LEATHER PACKAGE leather.

+Includes companion chairs and dinette chairs in